Connext Student Loan Review and Alternatives

 College Ave is new to the student lending scene, but they offer undergraduate, graduate, and parent loans as well as refinance options.
 College Ave has competitive rates and a quick and easy online application process with instant approval when applicable.

 Undergraduates may be eligible for loan terms of 5, 8, 10, or 15-year with fixed rates currently as low as 5.29% and variable rates as low as 4.07%.
 Parents may be able to secure loans with terms between 5 and 15 years with variable rates as low as 5.22 percent and fixed rates as low as 6.62 percent.

 5.74% – 11.85%

 4.62% – 11.47%

 5 to 15 years

 Sallie Mae has become synonymous with student lending, and it’s likely because they’ve been in the business of educational lending since 1972.

 Today they offer numerous loan products designed to fit the needs of undergraduate and graduate students, including loans designed to meet the unique needs of certain disciplines (e.g., medicine, dental, law, etc.).

 Graduate school loans vary, though many have variable rates as low as 4.87% and fixed rates as low as 6.25%.
-Similarly, graduate repayment terms vary by loan type, with many offering repayment terms up to 15 or 20 years.
+Similarly, graduate repayment terms are offered up to 15 years.